 Experience is important, and we have plenty of it.
 Hughes River Expeditions, Inc. is the senior outfitter on the Middle Fork of the Salmon.
 Jerry and Carole have owned and operated HRE for 40+ years with no change in ownership.

 But experience is only part of the story.
 No other Idaho outfitter puts as many resources back into its operation as does HRE.
 Those resources include keeping top, experienced guides year after year, providing excellent equipment (boat, camping gear, vehicles, etc), providing plenty of wholesome, fresh, delicious food, and maintaining an informative full-time office.

 Colin Hughes is Operations Manager and Vice President and works year round with Jerry and Carole to manage the river company.
-2016 is Colin’s 8th year working as a licensed guide since the 2009 river season, and he worked as a gear boatman and helper for several years prior to obtaining his guide license.
+Colin has worked as a licensed guide since the 2009 river season, and he worked as a gear boatman and warehouseman prior to becoming a licensed guide.
 Colin earned a degree in Conservation Science from University of Idaho.

 When the Hughes family vacations, they usually go on a river trip.
 Family history is dotted with numerous boatman holidays.
 We love river running.
 We love sharing rivers with our guests.
 And we take great pride in the quality of our outfitting service and in protecting the invaluable resources where we operate trips.